ZASTOSOWANIE W ZALEŻNOŚCI OD PRZYPADKU

 Once implemented, network virtualization delivers higher levels of speed, automation, and administrative efficiency than achievable with only a physical network, for example a traditional hub-and-spoke WAN.
 These advantages translate into concrete operational benefits for enterprise businesses and for service providers, including but not limited to:

-Network virtualization is a key addition to data center security.
+Stronger security: Network virtualization is a key addition to datacenter security.
 It provides isolation between the physical network itself and the virtual network overlay, as well as between different virtual networks.
 Isolation helps enforce the principle of least privilege in network security, under which users and workloads only get access to the resources they require for their legitimate purposes.
 Plus, network virtualization allows for the aggregation and management of network security services at scale.
 Citrix SD-WAN Orchestrator illustrates this use case, as it seamlessly connects the SD-WAN implementation to cloud-based security gateways during provisioning to protect network traffic under a zero trust security model without compromising the user experience.

 Service providers also benefit from network virtualization, which alongside SDN and NFV is an important component of their modernization strategies.
 As service providers look to support new technologies and use cases, ranging from the Internet of Things to the deployment of faster wireless networking standards, network virtualization offers much-needed flexibility and scalability along the way.